EQWorks/passbuddy/readme.md

   prefix: string,          // Redis key prefix - default: 'passbuddy'
   name: string,            // semaphore name - is appended to the prefix - default: 'semaphore'
   capacity: number,        // max number of locks that may be acquired - default: 10
-  TTL: number,             // time (in seconds) before the lock is automatically released - default: 5
+  TTL: number,             // time (in milliseconds) before the lock is automatically released - default: 5000
-  maxAttempts: number,     // number of lock acquisition attempts when the semaphore is at capacity - default: 5
+  maxAttempts: number,     // max number of lock acquisition attempts before timing out when the semaphore is at capacity - default: 5
   retryInterval: number,   // time (in milliseconds) between each acquisition attempt - default: 500
   host: string,            // Redis host - default: '127.0.0.1'
   port: number,            // Redis port - default: 6379